 In many states, all motorcycle operators and passengers must wear helmets.
 But states often target their laws based on a person's age, riding experience, or insurance status.

 Indiana, for instance, requires helmets for riders under the age of 18, or for anyone who has a learner's permit and not a full license.
+Hawaii law requires a helmet only for riders and passengers who are younger than the age of 18.
 Kentucky has a similar law, requiring helmets for anyone under 21, anyone riding with only a learner's permit, and anyone who's had their license for less than one year.

 Missouri is one of several states that combine an age requirement with an insurance requirement.
 Everyone 25 or younger must wear a helmet if they're operating a motorcycle in Missouri.
 But riders over 25 don't have to wear helmets as long as they have health insurance or vehicle insurance that will cover their injuries in the event of an accident.